Axel Foley: Beverly Hills Cop III

 One night in Detroit, during a shoot-out at a chop shop, Axel Foley sees his boss, Inspector Douglas Todd, deliberately murdered by a man named Ellis Dewald.
 With his dying breath, Inspector Todd asks Axel "Axel, are you on a coffee break?" and tells him to "go and get that son of a bitch".
 The evidence at the scene points to Wonder World, a theme park in Beverly Hills, California.
 Foley does some looking around, and finds the killer's vehicle, which contains evidence of suspected counterfeiting.

 In Beverly Hills, Axel is reunited with his friend Billy Rosewood, who tells Axel that John Taggart is now retired and living in Phoenix, Arizona.
-Rosewood is now the Deputy Director of Operations for Joint Systems Interdepartmental Operational Command (DDOJSIOC).
+Rosewood is now the deputy director of Operations for Joint Systems Interdepartmental Operational Command (DDOJSIOC).
 Billy also has a new partner named Jon Flint.
 Foley checks out Wonder World, which is owned by Dave "Uncle Dave" Thornton.
 At Wonder World, Foley rescues two kids who are stuck on a ride that broke down, and after this, Foley is taken to see the park's head of security, Ellis Dewald, and Foley recognizes Dewald as Inspector Todd's killer.
 Flint refuses to believe this, because Dewald is one of Flint's friends, but in actuality, Dewald runs a counterfeiting ring that uses the theme park as a front.

 Foley is also falling in love with Janice Perkins, who works at the park.
 When Dave gets shot by Dewald in the chest with his gun, Foley is accused of being the man who shot Dave after rushing him to the hospital.
 But Dave then tells the entire town it was not Foley who shot him; it was their idol, Dewald.
 With the - rather reluctant - help of Billy, Foley sets out to prove his innocence and get revenge on Dewald and Sanderson.
 This results in a chase and shootout with Sanderson and Dewald's security men all across the theme park.

 Finally, in the park's prehistoric world ride, Foley manages to kill Dewald and avenges Todd but gets shot himself.
 As he sits down to recover, Agent Steve Fulbright, who had been helping Foley, suddenly shows up after he killed Sanderson.
 Foley reveals that he has come to suspect that Fulbright is also involved in the counterfeit scheme.
 His suspicions are true, but as the corrupt agent prepares to shoot him, Foley jumps him, and in the ensuing tussle Fulbright is accidentally killed when his gun is fired.
-One of the shots, however, over penetrates and nicks Flint, who has just arrived having received a call and discovering Dewald's treachery who shot Dave; both are eventually joined by Rosewood, who has been seriously wounded by the security men.
+One of the shots, however, over penetrates and nicks Flint, who has just arrived having received a call and discovering Dewald's treachery and that he was indeed the one who shot Dave; both are eventually joined by Rosewood, who has been seriously wounded by the security men.